A woman resting against a textured wall in soft natural light with eyes closed, reflecting gentle readiness and inner discernment

 We often assume that readiness should feel confident and clear.

-But readiness rarely arrives without fear—especially when you’ve lived, lost, learned, and tried before.
+especially when you’ve lived, lost, learned, and tried before.

 Fear doesn’t always signal danger.

-Sometimes it signals importance.
+Sometimes, it signals importance.

 It shows up when: